 Finally, the children have a right to continued financial support, or “child support”, which you will have the corresponding obligation to provide.
 If you have any specific questions about this, you should speak to one of our child support lawyers.

-No rights are absolute, and if you have been absent from your children’s lives for some time, it may be difficult to persuade either your ex or a court that you should be able to exercise the privilege to participate in your children’s lives in the ways outlined above.
+No rights are absolute, and if you have been absent from your children’s lives for some time, it may be difficult to persuade either your ex or a court that you should be able to exercise the privilege to participate in your children’s lives.
 Your father’s rights can also be forfeited or curtailed in the event of family violence, drug or alcohol abuse or violation of a parenting order.

-The best way to protect your children’s right to your participation in their lives is to develop a shared parenting plan before disputes arise.
+The best way to protect your children’s rights is to develop a shared parenting plan before disputes arise.
 Find out more about what is a parenting plan vs. a consent order on our blog.
 Stick to it religiously, always keep children out of conflicts with their mother and continue to show love and support for them no matter what difficulties may arise.
 It’s all about acting in the best interests of the child.